Famous Murder Cases That Changed America

 Irony aside, fortunately Wyoming has some of the lowest rates of violence in the country.
 Wyoming is 42% below the national average.
 The few mystifying cases WY has seen are harrowing.

 Gabby Petito and her fiancé Brian Laundrie went on a cross country road trip in a 2012 Ford Transit.
 Petito had been vlogging their travels and on Youtube and Instagram.
 It looked like a dream come true.
 Off the camera, though, the two had been experiencing some troubles, and were even stopped once by the police for behavior that appeared like domestic abuse.
 Matters culminated when Laundrie returned home without her, without giving reason or whereabouts on where she was.
 After she was reported missing the entire nation took to various social media outlets to piece together the case.
 With a month and a half of international public pressure on the investigation, Petito’s body was found where the couple had been camping–in Jackson, Wyoming at Grand Teton Park.
-Laundrie later committed suicide in Florida and journals confessing he had murdered her were found along with his remains.
+Laundrie later died by suicide in Florida and journals confessing he had murdered her were found along with his remains.

 The Gabby Petito case was groundbreaking for several reasons.
 Not only did it leverage viral exposure of social media to help solve the case, it also brought to attention how law enforcement needs to be more effective in domestic abuse situations.